GitHubDragonFly/Android_User_Controls/README.md

   - could potentially be used as a weather vane since it can show the Direction suffix.
   - possibly use either Arc or Pie to sweep the angle for better visual appearance, see the screenshot.
   - it has publicly accessible methods: CurrentValue() for reading and setCurrentValue(newFloatValue) for writing.
+- RoundGauge
+  - a gauge control that could be used for miscelaneous measurements.
+  - min/max values could be set individually.
+  - it has publicly accessible methods: getGaugeCurrentValue() for reading and setGaugeCurrentValue(newFloatValue) for writing.
 - LEDLight
   - a control that can be turned ON/OFF and Blink (which is of a higher order but will restore the last ON/OFF state once the blinking stops).
   - it has publicly accessible methods: isLED_ON() and isLED_Blink() for reading and setLED_ON(newBooleanValue) and setLED_Blink(newBooleanValue) for writing.